MySQL is being developed by the

 MyISAM

 MyISAM database engine is not suitable for frequent writing.
-It is more optimised for frequent reading from the database and does not support transactions.
+It is more optimized for frequent reading from the database and does not support transactions.
 When multiple users acces the table it uses a lock on the whole table level.

-Therefore this engine is not recommended to be used in the PROMOTIC system for writing trends, alarms and events.
+Therefore this engine is not recommended to be used in the PROMOTIC system for writing

 InnoDB